 First of all I would like to inform those who do not know that, unfortunately, registration to work as a volunteer for the 2014 World Cup in Brazil are now closed.
 The good news is that for the 2016 Olympics in Rio de Janeiro they are not even open!!
 So, I will tell you about my experience as a volunteer for the Winter Olympics Games 2010 in Vancouver and give some tips for you to be accepted…or tips for those who are already in the selection process for the World Cup 2014.

 An update to the above information: the World Cup and Rio 2016 Olympics are past and gone.
-It’s still too early to apply for Tokyo 2020, but here’s the link to the Winter Olympics games in Pyeonchang, South Korea (http://vol.pyeongchang2018.com/en/index) and the World Cup in Russia (https://ems.fifa.com/Volunteer/login/RUSSIA/).
+It’s still too early to apply for Tokyo 2020 (but there is some information about recrutiment dates at the bottom).
+And here’s the link to the Winter Olympics games in Pyeonchang, South Korea (http://vol.pyeongchang2018.com/en/index) and the World Cup in Russia (https://ems.fifa.com/Volunteer/login/RUSSIA/).
 Both applications are now open!

 Note: This article was originally written after Rodrigo’s experience volunteering for the 2010 Winter Olympics in Vancouver…. but if you’d like to read some more of our updated tips and thoughts after volunteering for the Rio 2016 Olympics, scroll down to the bottom.